Sushital Ray Chowdhury: Formation of CPI(ML)

 In April 1969, AICCCR was reorganized into the Marxist-Leninist party, the CPI(Marxist -Leninist).
-The new anti-parliamentary party was announced to the world on May, 1969 at a large meeting on the Maidan organized by Kanu Sanyal.
+The new anti-parliamentary party was announced to the world in May 1969 at a large meeting on the Maidan organized by Kanu Sanyal.
 Here there was a scuffle with CPI(M) cadres, a harbinger of much worse to come.

 In a national CPI(ML) meeting in 1970, fissures started appearing between Charu and some others.
 By August 1970, Sushital was complaining that some pieces were appearing in the magazines without his knowledge, though he was editor-in-chief.
 He also suggested that the party should debate whether statues of personalities such as Rabindranath should be vandalised.
 However, Charu Majumdar did not agree, and after this Sushital was relieved of his editorial role, though he continued to be a politburo member, but was marginalized.

 In November 1971, the dissident group Satyanarayan Singh and Shiv Kumar Mishra joined the dissidents.
 In November 1971, this dissident group formed a new Central Committee with Satyanarayan Singh as the General Secretary, and expelled Charu Majumdar.